-Nowadays, belts are subject to stresses and working conditions that seemed impossible only a few years ago:
+Today, car belts are subjected to stresses and working conditions that a few years ago seemed unthinkable:

-- Engines with high power and operating temperatures over 120°C/250°F
+- Engines with high power and engine compartment temperatures above 120°C/250°F

 - Noise reduction

-- HSN: offer superior resistance to high working temperatures (even up to 110°C/230°F) and to pulsating loads.
+- HSN: they offer superior resistance to high working temperatures (even up to 110°C/230°F) and pulsating loads.

-- HDT: are foreseen for some particularly heavy applications.
-To increase resistance to lateral wear, they are equipped with a special fabric on the back, withstanding temperatures up to 115°C/240°F.
+- HDT: they are designed for particularly demanding and heavy duty applications.
+To increase the lateral wear resistance they are equipped with a special fabric on the back withstanding temperatures up to 115°C/240°F.

-- HT: with tooth tissue coated with a PTFE film (highly abrasion-resistant material), designed to minimize wear on tooth tissue.
-They are mainly used on diesel engines of the latest generation and with high injection pressures: they guarantee maximum life span of the belt on the engines, withstanding temperatures up to 120°C/250°F.
+- HT: with tooth fabric coated with a PTFE film (highly abrasion-resistant material).
+They were designed to minimise wear on the tooth fabric.
+They are mainly used on the latest generation diesel engines with high injection pressures.
+They guarantee maximum belt life on engines, withstanding temperatures up to 120°C/250°F.

-- HK: latest generation product, equipped with aramid-based fibers for superior durability and noiselessness.
-They resist temperatures up to 120°C/250°F.
+- HK: the latest generation product, equipped with aramid-based fibres for superior durability and silent operation.
+They can withstand temperatures up to 120°C/250°F.

-- BIO: distribution belts designed to work in an oil bath.
-They resist the action of additives and the high temperatures of the engine oil.
+- BIO: timing belt designed to work in an oil bath.
+They withstand the action of additives and high engine oil temperatures.